Dukhan

 Dukhan (دخان) is a city in the western municipality of Al-Shahaniya, Qatar.
 It is approximately 80 km west of the capital, Doha.
 Dukhan is administered by Qatar's state oil agency QatarEnergy and is the site of the first oil discovery in Qatar.
 It was previously a part of Al Rayyan municipality.

 All the industrial operations inside the city are administered by the Dukhan Operations Department.
 A Dukhan entry gate pass from QatarEnergy is required for entry to the city.
 Dukhan Highway, a four-lane motorway that runs for approximately 66 km, connects the city with Doha.
+In recent years, Dukhan has also become part of Qatar’s shift toward renewable energy, including the development of a large-scale solar power project.

 Etymology

 In Mike Morton's biography, In the Heart of the Desert, it is noted that the English translation of Dukhan is "smoky mountain" (Jebel Dukhan)— a reference to the clouds that gathered around its summit, and, colloquially, to the smoke emitted from gas flares around the oil camp named after it.